top of page

 People need connection, access to tools for transformation, education and places to gather where they can build community and initiatives for peace.
 People need the opportunity to go from surviving to thriving.
 The concept of holistic community centers worldwide was born.
 This realization was the answer to my prayers, the fuel that has kept me inspired and moving forward with passion for over 11 years now.

 In 2010 I began working with my father James on a community healing center in the Los Angeles Arts District, developing the first expression of the vision.
 We spent 5+ years developing wellness retail, a membership program, a practitioner program, community events, and supporting local 501c3 organizations.
 We were quite successful!
-The building we had however, was limited because of its small size and I knew it would never be able to house the grand vision.
-For years after we left this location, we searched for a bigger dream location.
-In 2018 we finally found it, a 13,800 sq/f oasis that is now being developed as AWA.
+We let go of the space in 2012 and ventured to find a larger space that could hold the more complete vision.
+In 2018 we finally found it, a 13,800 sq/f oasis where we developed AWA for 3.5 years until 2022 when we released the venue.

 In the first 1.5 years of operation, we focused first on building the events division of the company, to build community and find our allies for the full model.
-Right before the pandemic, we had done 150+ events, built a team of 20 (including an incredible CEO), had 3 investors coming in (2 of which were our restaurant and med spa parters), and nearly half a million in bookings for 2020.
-My job for April 2020 was to make a sound healing album and produce the wellness lounge for the VIP resort at Coachella...
+Right before the pandemic, we had done 150+ events, built a team of 20, had 3 investors signing on (2 of which were our restaurant and med spa parters), and nearly half a million in bookings for 2020.
+My job for April 2020 was to make a sound healing album, produce a wellness lounge for a VIP resort at Coachella and help oversee a full venue art installation addressing the UNs 17 Sustainable Development Goals...
 I thought we had made it.
-As a community space, we took a massive hit with covid, but we at AWA believe that everything happens for a reason and we stayed focused.
+Covid changed everything... as a community space, we took a massive hit.
+Fortunately we at AWA believe that everything happens for a reason and we stayed focused.

-We spent the year quarantined together as a team, building and solidifying our viable model stronger than ever before.
+We spent much of the pandemic, building and solidifying our viable model stronger than ever before.
 We took the time to grow an incredible team of aligned visionaries who want to expand globally with us.
-We updated our deck, business plan and financials to reflect this and are now working diligently to raise funding to preserve our beautiful oasis and continue to build the blueprint for the heartbeat of culture and community so we can address well-being of the individual and collective from a 360 perspective.
+We updated our deck, business plan and financials to reflect this and worked diligently to raise funding to preserve our beautiful oasis and continue to build the blueprint for the heartbeat of culture and community.